-^{} Ratings at time of issuance based on the purchase of bond insurance
+^{} Ratings at time of issuance, based on the purchase of bond insurance.

-The Bond issuance costs, net of prepaid insurance costs, have been restated to reflect GASB 65.
 Additional information on bonds is shown in Note 6 of this report.

-There are two active loans/notes outstanding at December 31, 2013.
+There are two active loans/notes outstanding at December 31, 2014.
 The first, 2001 loans from the Howard Heinz Endowment and the Vira I. Heinz Endowment in the amount of \$1.5 million each, was to promote economic development and environmental initiatives by constructing improvements at the Convention Center in accordance with the Green Building Standards.
 In 2011, the Heinz Endowments agreed to forgive \$866,658 of the loan balance providing the Authority continues efforts at the Convention Center to work towards achieving and maintaining LEED recertification.
-The current balance of the Heinz Endowment outstanding loans is \$1,200,000.
+The current balance of the Heinz Endowment outstanding loans is \$1,066,676.

-The second loan is a PNC Bank/Dollar Bank loan in the amount of \$41,175,574.
-In 2010, the Authority refinanced a 2004 PNC Bank/Dollar Bank loan (\$16,751,161), which financed costs for operations and capital costs for the Convention Center, and the 2001 Parking Revenue Bonds (\$24,424,977), which were originally issued to finance the Regional Destination Financing Plan.
-The balance on the 2010 loan is comprised of a \$23,109,590 fixed rate note issued to PNC Bank and a \$9,686,709 fixed rate note issued to Dollar Bank.
+The second is a PNC Bank/Dollar Bank loan in the amount of \$41,175,574.
+In 2010, the Authority refinanced a 2004 PNC Bank/Dollar Bank loan (\$16,751,161), which financed costs for operations and capital costs for the Convention Center, and the refinancing of the 2001 Parking Revenue Bonds (\$24,424,977), which were originally issued to finance the Regional Destination Financing Plan.
+The balance on the 2010 loan is comprised of a \$22,140,937 fixed rate note issued to PNC Bank and a \$9,280,519 fixed rate note issued to Dollar Bank.
 See Note 7 to the financial statements for further information.